 A process known as “true closed die” or “flashless” forging eliminates the cavities in the die, so flash does not form; taking this step may reduce the cost of part production in high volume production runs because manufacturers do not need to expend resources trimming away the flash from the metal part during finishing.
 However, trued closed die forging may increase costs associated with designing the dies and positioning hot metal correctly on the assembly line.

 After the removal of flash, manufacturers typically conduct any further required finishing on a metal part.
 This process may involve first acid treating or shot blasting the part to provide a better texture for the application of a surface finish.
 Frequently, manufacturers will conduct machining operations on forged parts.
-They may subject the part to milling, turning, drilling or other physical modifications to achieve a desired form.
+They may subject the part to milling, turning, drilling or other physical modifications to achieve the desired form.

 Manufacturers currently conduct forging using a variety of metals and metal alloys.
 Some of the most common operations include:

-Forged aluminum products offer the advantages of strength and light weight.
+Forged aluminum products offer the advantages of strength and lightweight.
 Manufacturers may use forging to create parts designed to function in locations in which shocks or impacts might occur, for instance.
-For this reason, wheel spindles, gears and engine pistons often depend upon forged components.
+For this reason, wheel spindles, gears, and engine pistons often depend upon forged components.

 Copper and its alloys provide excellent raw materials for the forging process.
 These materials typically undergo commercial forging without requiring any re-strikes.
 The malleability of copper may allow the use of a single die press and permit a rate of 200 to 600 forged pieces completed per hour in automated environments.